AlcoholRehabHelp Logo

 These traits, in order, are:

-2. Adult children of alcoholics have difficulty following a project through from beginning to end.
+2. Adult children of alcoholics have difficulty following a project from beginning to end

-3. Adult children of alcoholics lie when it would be just as easy to tell the truth.
+3. Adult children of alcoholics lie when telling the truth would be just as easy

-4. Adult children of alcoholics judge themselves without mercy.
+4. Adult children of alcoholics judge themselves without mercy

-5. Adult children of alcoholics have difficulty having fun.
+5. Adult children of alcoholics have difficulty having fun

-6. Adult children of alcoholics take themselves very seriously.
+6. Adult children of alcoholics take themselves very seriously

-7. Adult children of alcoholics have difficulty with intimate relationships.
+7. Adult children of alcoholics have difficulty with intimate relationships

-8. Adult children of alcoholics overreact to changes over which they have no control.
+8. Adult children of alcoholics overreact to changes over which they have no control

-9. Adult children of alcoholics constantly seek approval and affirmation.
+9. Adult children of alcoholics constantly seek approval and affirmation

-10. Adult children of alcoholics usually feel that they are different from other people.
+10. Adult children of alcoholics usually feel that they are different from other people

-11. Adult children of alcoholics are super responsible or super irresponsible.
+11. Adult children of alcoholics are super responsible or super irresponsible

-12. Adult children of alcoholics are extremely loyal, even in the face of evidence that the loyalty is undeserved.
+12. Adult children of alcoholics are extremely loyal, even in the face of evidence that loyalty is undeserved

 Adult Children of Alcoholics® World Service Organization (ACoAs)

 The Adult Children of Alcoholics® World Service Organization (ACoAs) is focused on helping adults.
-Any adult who grew up in an alcoholic environment or dysfunctional family is welcome.
+Any adult child who grew up in an alcoholic environment or dysfunctional family is welcome.

 You can find information about meetings, support groups, and other resources on the organization’s homepage.